-- 4.-(1) A person commits an offence if that person accesses any program or data held in a computer with the intent to- - (a) commit any offence punishable by imprisonment for a term not exceeding one year; or - (b) facilitate the commission of an offence referred to in paragraph (a), whether by himself or by any other person. - (2) A person may commit an offence under subsection (1) even if the facts are such that the commission of the offence referred to in subsection (1)(a) is impossible. - (3) For the purposes of this section, it is immaterial whether- - (a) the access referred to in subsection (1) is with or without authorisation; - (b) the offence referred to in subsection (1)(a) is committed at the same time when the access is secured or at any other time. - (4) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate to- - a fine not exceeding two million dollars or to imprisonment for a term not exceeding two years or to both such fine and imprisonment; or - (ii) if any damage is caused as a result of the commission of the offence, a fine not exceeding three million dollars or to imprisonment for a term not exceeding three years or to both such fine and imprisonment;
+- 4.-(1) A person commits an offence if that person accesses any program or data held in a computer with the intent to- - (a) commit any offence punishable by imprisonment for a term that exceeds one year; or - (b) facilitate the commission of an offence referred to in paragraph(a), whether by himself or by any other person. - (2) A person may commit an offence under subsection (1) even if the facts are such that the commission of the offence referred to in subsection (1)(a) is impossible.

-- (b) conviction on indictment before a Circuit Court to - a fine or to imprisonment for a term not exceeding five years or to both such fine and imprisonment; or - if any damage is caused as a result of the (ii) commission of the offence, a fine or imprisonment for a term not exceeding seven years or to both such fine and imprisonment. - 5.-(1) A person who does any act which that person knows is Unauthorised likely to cause any unauthorised modification of the contents of any computer, commits an offence.
+- (3) For the purposes of this section, it is immaterial whether- - (a) the access referred to in subsection (1) is with or without authorisation; - (b) the offence referred to in subsection (1)(a) is committed at the same time when the access is secured or at any other time. - (4) A person who commits an offence under subsection (1) is liable upon- - (a) summary conviction before a Resident Magistrate to- - (i) in the case of a first offence, a fine not exceeding four million dollars or imprisonment for a term not exceeding four years, or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine not exceeding five million dollars or imprisonment for a term not exceeding five years, or both such fine and imprisonment; or - (iii) in the case of a second or subsequent offence, regardless of whether or not any damage is caused, a fine not exceeding five million dollars or imprisonment for a term not exceeding five years, or both such fine and imprisonment; - (b) conviction on indictment before a Circuit Court to- - in the case of a first offence, a fine or imprisonment for a term not exceeding seven years, or both such fine and imprisonment; - (ii) if any damage is caused as a result of the commission of the offence, a fine or imprisonment for a term not exceeding ten years, or both such fine and imprisonment; or